 Resources (Software): All web pages will be produced using a text editor, such as Notepad++ for a PC or BBEdit for a Mac.
 Download Notepad++ or BBEditDownload Notepad++ from http://notepad-plus-plus.org/ or BBEdit from http://www.barebones.com/products/bbedit/index.html.

 We will not be using Aptana Studio 3, the web server software mentioned in the textbook.

-Data Files: Data files needed for tutorials and for the Independent Challenges and Visual Workshops are available for download
+Resources (Data Files): Data files needed for tutorials and for the Independent Challenges and Visual Workshops are available for download

 Course Objectives: When you successfully complete the course, you will be able to